 They wrote up an agreement to transfer Domino between them every Sunday night and to stay flexible when either of them needed to make adjustments.
 They also agreed to split vet costs and grooming costs going forward.

 Do you need to negotiate a pet custody agreement?
-Contact us today for a free consultation.
+Contact us today for an initial consultation.